MIT-Informatics/PreservationSimulation/PaperDraft/ShortOutlineRBL.md

 ### The Approach

 - Library clients make several copies of all documents in the collection.
-- Copies may be stored on commercial cloud storage services or private datacenters.
+- Copies are stored on commercial cloud storage services or private datacenters.
+- Copies may suffer errors that corrupt a single document, and storage services may suffer errors that destroy all documents stored there.
+In either case, such losses are silent, latent errors that are not signaled to the client.
+The client must actively discover the error.
 - Clients audit documents on a regular schedule.
-This may involve retrieving the full content of document copies, or other convincing fixity information,  from the servers.
+The auditing process actively patrols for document errors by retrieving the full content of document copies, or other convincing fixity information, from the servers.
 - Auditing will be done in repeated cycles.
 Each cycle may contain all documents, or several systematically chosen subsets, or several random subsets sampled with or without replacement.
+For example, an annual audit cycle may be broken into quarterly segments, with a different quarter of the collection being visited each calendar quarter.
 - Auditing in several segments per cycle can even out the bandwidth requirements for retrieving documents.
 - Any documents found to be corrupted or missing during an auditing cycle will be repaired by refreshing the copy from other extant copies.
+- Note that it is also possible that copies could be stored on offline media, such as tape or optical disk.
+Such media are not fundamentally different from the online media that we are concerned with here; they have their own rates of bit rot and total loss, but auditing and repairing documents stored on such media is operationally very different.
+This investigation does not attempt to cover offline media.

 ### The Simulations

 - The discrete event simulations operate on a collection of fixed size for a fixed duration.
 - Clients place document copies on multiple servers.
 For any single simulation, all servers have the same statistical characteristics: sector lifetime, server lifetime, glitch rates, shock rates.
 - Documents suffer sector errors that occur at random times and locations.
 These errors corrupt the document content.
-The base rate of arrival of errors is constant during the simulation.
+The base rate of arrival of errors is usually constant during the simulation, though it may be increased for short periods by glitches (q.v.).
 The rate may be varied over a wide range to represent a variety of physical disks and operating conditions.
 - Servers may suffer "glitches" that increase the local sector error rate for a short time in a single server.
 Glitches are intended to represent temporary operational problems such as HVAC failures, noisy AC power and such.
 Glitches arrive randomly at a tunable rate.
 - Servers may also suffer from "shocks" that reduce their expected lifetime.
 Shocks are intended to represent economic downturns, floods, wars and such.
 Shocks arrive randomly at a tunable rate.
 - Random events in the simulations all independent and identically distributed Poisson arrivals.
 The arrival rates are all expressed in terms of half-lives rather than mean exponential lifetime or bit error rate.